timofonic-git/github-backup/README.md

   from GitHub to back up that repository.

-  Or, run `github-backup username` to clone and back up all of a GitHub user's repositories.
+  Or, run `github-backup username` to clone and back up all of a GitHub user's repositories, as well as all the repositories watched by that user.
   (Also works for organization names.)

 ## Why backup GitHub repositories